ZachSaucier/sveltekit-blog/src/lib/posts/2024/console-delight.md

 ## Responsive sizing

 Unfortunately I couldn't find a way to make the message span 100% of the width of the console.
 I believe that this is because we can't change the `display` of elements in the console, so things like `width: 100%` don't work here.
-The element has an explicit width and height in pixels or else its size will be based on the text.
+The element must have an explicit width and height in pixels or else its size will be based on the text.

 I did notice that `console.table(['foo'])` spans the whole width, but we're unable to use CSS styling on console tables as far as I know.